cylc/cylc-doc/src/user-guide/writing-workflows/jinja2.rst

 The next example, which generates weather forecasts over a number of cities, is more complex.
 To add a new city and associated tasks and dependencies just add the new city name to list at the top of the file.
-It makes use of Jinja2 variables, loops, math, and logical flags to include or exclude tasks.
+It makes use of Jinja2 variables, loops, math, and logical flags to include or exclude tasksF.

 .. tip::
    This example could also be simplified with built in